elizabethwanjiku703/AI-Tool-Adoption-Analytics-Using-Power-BI/README.md

 - Traditional industries are embracing AI for transformation
 - Geographic diversity shows global nature of AI revolution

-## 📱 Connect

-Feel free to connect with me on [LinkedIn](your-linkedin-profile) to discuss AI trends and data analytics!

 ---

 *Built with curiosity about global AI adoption trends* 🚀